Chest tube insertion helps drain air, blood, or fluid from the pleural space, which is the space surrounding your lungs.

 - collapsed lung during tube removal

 The chest tube usually stays in for a few days.
-After your doctor is sure that no more fluid or air needs to be drained, he or she will remove the chest tube.
+After your doctor is sure that no more fluid or air needs to be drained, the chest tube will be removed.

-Removing the chest tube is usually performed quickly, and without sedation.
-Your doctor will give you specific instructions; however, it is important to remove the chest tube as you are holding your breath in or out to ensure no extra air gets into your lungs.
+The removal of the chest tube is usually performed quickly and without sedation.
+Your doctor will give you specific instructions on how to breathe when the tube is removed.
+In most cases, however, the chest tube will be removed as you’re holding your breath.
+This ensures extra air doesn’t get into your lungs.

-Afterward, a bandage will cover the insertion site.
+After the chest tube is removed, a bandage will be applied over the insertion site.
 You may have a small scar.

-Your doctor may schedule an X-ray at a later date to ensure that air or fluid buildup hasn’t recurred.
+Your doctor will likely schedule an X-ray at a later date to make sure that there isn’t another buildup of air or fluid inside your chest.